-16 The Louisiana Code of Ethics is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
-If ethics is applicable to a nonprofit, the procedures should be performed.
+19 The Louisiana Code of Governmental Ethics (Ethics Code) is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
+If the Ethics Code is applicable to a nonprofit, the procedures should be performed.

-17 This AUP category is generally not applicable to nonprofit entities; however, if applicable, the procedures should be performed.
+20 This AUP category is generally not applicable to nonprofit entities.
+However, if applicable, the procedures should be performed.